Testing Scalable Bell Inequalities for Quantum Graph States on IBM Quantum Devices: Settings of Experiments

 where $\beta_G^C(F)$ represents the classical bound of graph $G$ to the choice of $F$.
 In addition, $F$ satisfies $\fa u, v \in F, \ n[u] \cap n[v]=\emptyset$.
 We also define $\beta_G^Q(F)$ as the quantum bound of $G$.

-In our experiments, we computed $I_G(F)$ in (\ref{eq:modified_bell_ineq}) for path graph states, where the choice of elements for $F$ was optimized in order to obtain higher ratio of $\beta_G^Q / \beta_G^C$.
+We computed $I_G(F)$ of path graph states with the optimal choice of $F$, obtaining higher ratio of $\beta_G^Q / \beta_G^C$ in order to make the gap between $\beta_G^Q$ and $\beta_G^C$ clearer.
 For star graphs, $I_G(F)$ becomes quite simpler and it is described as the following form (\ref{eq:star_bell_ineq}). {

 }